Michael Konyves

 Michael Konyves is a Canadian film and television screenwriter.
 He is best known for his screenplay for the comedy-drama film Barney's Version (2010), which earned him a Genie Award for Best Adapted Screenplay nomination.
-His notable credits include the television films Descent (2005), Solar Attack (2006), Fire and Ice: The Dragon Chronicles (2008), and the television series Bad Blood (2017).
+His notable credits include the television films Descent (2005), Solar Attack (2006), Fire and Ice: The Dragon Chronicles (2008), and the television series Bad Blood (2017) and Wild Cards (2024).